idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 .. aside::

-   And :file:`evaluate.idio` couldn't actually test the underlying :lname:`C` data structure for a primitive easily anyway but let's say it was about the data in three places problem.
+   And :file:`lib/evaluate.idio` couldn't actually test the underlying :lname:`C` data structure for a primitive easily anyway but let's say it was about the data in three places problem.

    Our little secret.

-I partly did this because in writing the :lname:`Idio` version of the evaluator, :file:`evaluate.idio`, I realised I was now putting the information about which opcodes were specialised in three places.
+I partly did this because in writing the :lname:`Idio` version of the evaluator, :file:`lib/evaluate.idio`, I realised I was now putting the information about which opcodes were specialised in three places.
 That just compounds the problem.